 DATES & TIMES

-• Pattern: citywide carnival season across multiple weekends leading to Shrove Tuesday; headline events are published closer to the time on the official Programme.
+• Pattern: citywide carnival season across multiple weekends leading to Shrove Tuesday; headline events are published closer to the time on the official Program.

-• Exact 2026 details not yet published—check official site nearer the date: Programme.
+• Exact 2026 details not yet published—check official site nearer the date: Program.

 • The exact timetable publishes annually — follow the official Schedule for daily listings when released.